ElMassimo/vite_ruby/docs/guide/development.md

 # Developing with Vite

-In this section, we'll cover the basics to get started with Vite on Rails.
+In this section, we'll cover the basics to get started with Vite in Ruby web apps.

 ## Development Server 💻

-Run <kbd>bin/vite</kbd> to start a Vite development server.
+Run <kbd>bin/vite dev</kbd> to start a Vite development server.

 It will read your [`config/vite.json`][json config] configuration, which can be used to configure the `host` and `port`, as well as [other options][dev options].

 ## Auto-Build 🤖

-Even when not running the Vite development server, _Vite Rails_ can detect if any assets have changed in [`sourceCodeDir`][sourceCodeDir], and trigger a build automatically when the asset is requested.
+Even when not running the Vite development server, _Vite Ruby_ can detect if any assets have changed in [`sourceCodeDir`][sourceCodeDir], and trigger a build automatically when the asset is requested.